 - 9.1 It is recognised that not all arrears in a tenants rent account are "actual arrears", there is a clear distinction between "Technical" and "Non-Technical" arrears which is detailed in the ARC guidance.
-In general, technical arrears account for the rent from Housing Benefit or Universal Credit which has either still to be processed or due to the payment cycles has not as yet been received. - 9.2 When calculating arrears at the end of each month, Housing staff have to take into account the Technical Arrear, which will be deducted from the total arrears thus give a true arrears figure (this is regarded as the actual or true arrear). - 9.2.1 Housing Benefit is paid every 4 weeks, Association's charge rent monthly, HB will over the course of the year pay a 13th payment that will make up this shortfall, however due to the payment cycle, the 13th payment is usually received after the last day of the month so a technical arrear calculation must be carried out to obtain the true arrear. - 9.2.2 Universal Credit payments which are made direct to the landlord i.e. APA's, managed payments and any DHP payments for UC, are paid monthly,
+In general, technical arrears are unpaid rent from Housing Benefit or Universal Credit which has either still to be processed or due in a future payment cycle. - 9.2 When calculating arrears at the end of each month, Housing staff have to consider the Technical Arrear, which will be deducted from the total arrears thus give a true arrears figure (this is regarded as the actual or true arrear). - 9.2.1 Housing Benefit is paid every 4 weeks, Association's charge rent monthly, HB will over the course of the year pay a 13th payment that will make up this shortfall, however due to the payment cycle, the 13th payment is usually received after the last day of the month so a technical arrear calculation must be carried out to obtain the true arrear. - 9.2.2 Universal Credit payments which are made direct to the landlord i.e. APA's, managed payments and any DHP payments for UC, are paid monthly, however due to the payment cycle, the last payment is usually received

-- however due to the payment cycle, the last payment is usually received after the last day of the month, a technical arrear calculation must be carried out to obtain the true arrear. - 9.2.3 The calculation for technical arrears for both HB & UC is as follows; from the first day after benefit is paid until the last day of the month (inclusive), multiplied by the daily benefit rate. e.g. Benefit paid in Sept up until 16th count days from next day to end of month i.e. 17th 30th (inclusive) = 14 days and multiply this by the daily benefit rate.
+- after the last day of the month, a technical arrear calculation must be carried out to obtain the true arrear. - 9.2.3 The calculation for technical arrears for both HB & UC is as follows; from the first day after benefit is paid until the last day of the month (inclusive), multiplied by the daily benefit rate. e.g. Benefit paid in Sept up until 16th count days from next day to end of month i.e. 17th 30th (inclusive) = 14 days and multiply this by the daily benefit rate.